Heartbreak on a Full Moon: Music and lyrics

-Heartbreak on a Full Moon is an R&B album, with a sound that has been described by critics as "dark" and "soulful", with songs like "Lost & Found", "This Ain't", "Nowhere" or "Paradise" representing it.
-The production and melody of some songs was noted for being "horror-themed", in songs such as "Pull Up", "Party", "Sensei" or "High End".
-Brown performances on the album often switch from his R&B singing to his rapping.
+Heartbreak on a Full Moon is an R&B album, that also incorporates hip hop, alternative R&B, trap, pop and dancehall.
+Brown's performances on the album often switch from his R&B singing to his rapping.

-The songs on the album are characterized by their "sentimental", "sultry", "personal" and "explicit" songwriting, showing every emotional aspect of what's been on the singer's mind after a heavy breakup.
-Its themes include remorse, love transforming into hate, internal conflict and the impossibility of getting over someone, while depicting the singer's try to escape his sorrows through a reckless lifestyle full of sex with multiple women, parties and drugs, then realizing how that behaviour can't numb the pain of his heartbreak.
-The album also has a couple of episodes where the singer faces themes of police brutality and dark side of fame.
+The album's songwriting was described as capturing the entire spectrum of emotions the singer experienced in the aftermath of a heartfelt breakup.
+Critics have speculated that the album's lyrical content was inspired by Brown's breakup with his ex-girlfriend, Karrueche Tran, describing her as the emotional muse behind its material.
+Its themes encompass regret, the transformation of love into hatred, internal conflict, and the struggle to move on from someone.
+Several songs of the album also portray the singer's attempt to escape his sorrow through a reckless and promiscuous lifestyle, only to realize that such actions cannot numb the pain of heartbreak.
 According to Andy Kellman of AllMusic, the character portrayed by Brown on Heartbreak on a Full Moon "often mood swings from playboy-hedonistic to sweet-romantic to scorned-acidic to sorrowful-heartbroken".
 Analyzing its lyrical content Prezzy of The Boombox said that "throughout the first disc the singer tries to exorcise the demons of love lost, while on the second one he mostly pours out the torments of his heartbreak".
+Renowned for Sound stated that "The first disc is a hedonistic mix of moody and lascivious", while the second half of the album has a "somber feel", with the "break-up tracks" showing the singer's "emotional side".
 Vultures writer Craig Jenkins found the sexual content of various songs of the first half of Heartbreak on a Full Moon to be "loaded with raunchy invitations for sex" and filled with "X-rated" subjects like "sex in hallways, drunken hookups, and girls who mix cocaine and painkillers.
 Jenkins wrote that the "breakup tracks' intensity" is elevated by "shattered, jilted reflection and profound yearning" transmitted through Brown's "pleading tenor voice".